Navigating Bridges around the Broads

-All Bridges on the Broads must be navigated with caution, but particular care should be taken when passing under the lowest and narrowest – Potter Heigham, Wayford, Ludham, Wroxham and Beccles Old Bridge.
+There are a number of bridges around the Northern and Southern Broads, all Bridges on the Broads must be navigated with caution but particular care should be taken when passing under the lowest and narrowest bridges, Potter Heigham, Wayford, Ludham, Wroxham and Beccles Old Bridge.

-At all bridges (except the railway swing bridge at Reedham) most cruisers will have to lower their windscreen and canopy.
-Always remember to make sure that everyone stays in the cockpit or below decks when passing under a bridge – NEVER on the cabin top as you could be injured.
+At all bridges (except the railway swing bridge at Reedham) you will need to lower the windscreen and canopy on your cruiser, you will be shown how to do this in your Boat Handover.
+Always remember to make sure that everyone stays in the cockpit or below decks and if your cruiser has two steering positions you should steer from the lower position when passing under a bridge.
+NEVER pass under a bridge if someone is on the cabin top as they could be seriously injured.

 Approaching a Bridge

-When approaching a bridge, look out for the Broads Authority’s gauge posts.
-These are clearly visible and show the maximum clearance at the peak of the arch, with measurements given in both metric and imperial.
-At low bridges a warning board will be shown.
-If there is more than one arch, always use the one displaying the board, or where a bridge has arrows on it; keep between them when you pass through.
+When you are approaching a bridge, look out for the Broads Authority’s gauge posts.
+These are clearly visible and show the maximum clearance at the peak of the arch, measurements are given in both metric and imperial.
+At low bridges a warning board will be shown, if there is more than one arch, always use the one displaying the board or where a bridge has arrows on it, keep between them when you pass through.

-The height of your boat, with windscreen and canopy down, should be shown in your cockpit.
-If the bridge gauge reads less than this, do not attempt to pass under it.
+If the bridge gauge reads less than the height of your boat, with windscreen and canopy down (as shown in the cockpit), do not attempt to pass under it.
 If there is only a narrow clearance margin, use extreme caution.

 - Make sure that everyone on board, particularly children, are in the cockpit or below decks.